B2B Podcast Benchmarks: What the Data Really Means for Your Show

 • A client recently shared that in just three weeks of tracking self-reported attribution, two highly qualified leads came in directly from their podcast.

-Bottom Line: Downloads are nice.
-But real branded podcast ROI comes from engagement, lead generation, and long-term brand building.
+Bottom Line: Downloads are great, we love them.
+But branded podcast ROI comes from engagement, lead generation, and long-term brand building.
+Downloads simply help tell a piece of the story.

 How to Measure the Success of a B2B Podcast (Beyond Downloads)